 The SHIELD test is a free diagnostic test for the COVID-19 virus conducted by collecting saliva (spit).
 It is non-invasive and does not require a trained medical person to administer it.
 Participants will provide saliva samples at a designated location at school during non-instructional time.

-In addition to you receiving your child’s test results, the school district and the Illinois Department of Public Health (IDPH) will also receive your child’s test results, consistent with IDPH guidance and the Illinois Control of Communicable Disease Code.
+In addition to the school district receiving your child’s test results, the Illinois Department of Public Health (IDPH) will also receive your child’s test results, consistent with IDPH guidance and the Illinois Control of Communicable Disease Code.

 Participation in the screening testing program is voluntary.
 Your child will not be subjected to any discipline as a result of your decision not to consent to his/her participation.